Ian Curtis: Depression and initial suicide attempt

-Following Curtis's first definite suicide attempt on 6 April 1980, Tony Wilson and his partner, Lindsay—expressing deep concerns as to Joy Division's intense touring schedule being detrimental to Curtis's physical and mental well-being—invited him to recuperate at their cottage in Charlesworth in Derbyshire.
+Following Curtis's first definite suicide attempt on 6 April 1980, Tony Wilson and his partner, Lindsay – expressing deep concerns as to Joy Division's intense touring schedule being detrimental to Curtis's physical and mental well-being – invited him to recuperate at their cottage in Charlesworth in Derbyshire.
 While there, he is known to have written several letters to Honoré, proclaiming his love for her as he recuperated.

 By early 1980, Curtis's marriage to Deborah was floundering, as she had commenced divorce proceedings after he had failed to cease all contact with Honoré.
 Curtis enjoyed solitude, but had never been mentally equipped for living alone.
 He was having difficulty balancing his family obligations with his musical ambitions and his health was gradually worsening as a result of his epilepsy, thus increasing his dependency upon others.
 On the evening before his death, Curtis informed Bernard Sumner of his insistence upon seeing his wife that evening.
-He had also made firm plans to rendezvous with his bandmates at Manchester Airport the following day, before their departure for America.
+He had also made plans to rendezvous with his bandmates at Manchester Airport the following day, before their departure for America.